CombTopDynamics-cat/MaxEntInt/README.md

 Linux (Debian based --- as different versions of Debian and Ubuntu) operating systems.
 We do not know about other Linux Systems and Windows.

+All the code in this repository is authored by Lluís Alsedà and David Juher, 2008.